AdobeDocs/advertising.en/help/search-social-commerce/recommendations/google-recommendation-apply-dismiss.md

 ---
 title: Apply or dismiss a [!DNL Google Ads] recommendation
 description: Learn how to view a [!DNL Google Ads] recommendation and how to apply or dismiss the recommendation.
+exl-id: 7aab10bf-d5fc-4eb7-b1bb-9e61ba354a29
 ---
 # Apply or dismiss a [!DNL Google Ads] recommendation